ASHISHJK786/PRODIGY_DS_05/README.md

 # Task Description

-The objective of this task was to analyze traffic accident data to uncover insights about accidents over the years, and to visualize various factors influencing road safety.
+The objective of this task was to analyze traffic accident data to uncover insights about accidents over the years and to visualize various factors influencing road safety.

 # Key Visualizations